-To achieve a capability of approximately 2,800MW in year 2010/11 and 3,300MW by 2011/12, SPT and NGET are undertaking an extensive reinforcement programme.
+In order to achieve the required capability of approximately 2,800MW by 2010/11 and 3,300MW by 2011/12, SPT and NGET are undertaking an extensive reinforcement programme.

 The existing 275kV link from Strathaven to Harker will be uprated to 400kV operation.
 The overhead line conductor on the Eccles to Stella West 400kV circuits will be replaced with a conductor bundle that gives a higher continuous rating and lower impedance, enhancing boundary thermal and stability performance.

 New transformers will be installed at Blyth connecting into the Eccles to Stella West circuits.
 The network will be reconfigured at Hawick and the quadrature booster at Tongland replaced with a unit of higher rating.
+Strathaven 400kV substation will be reconfigured and reactive compensation will be installed at a number of strategic locations on the SPT network.